SandZn/serendipity/README.md

 # 2. Dev environment

-I wrote Serendipity on my Macbook, and it can run successfully for sure on the Env below:
+I wrote `serendipity` on my Macbook, and it can run successfully for sure on the Env below:

 >MacOS 11.2.1
 >